filipsnastins/consumer-driven-contract-testing-with-pact/README.md

 - Since all the teams will depend on the same testing environment, there's a possibility of a queue forming for running the tests.
   While one team is working on fixing a failing test that fails the whole deployment pipeline, other teams will have to wait.
-  This will increase the deployment lead time, ultimately reducing the number of deployments, since teams will have to wait for their turn to test their changes.
+  This will increase the deployment lead time, ultimately reducing the number of deployments and increasing batch size, since teams will have to wait for their turn to test their changes.
 You can scale the number of testing environments or have a dedicated testing environment for each team, but only up to a certain point due to the infrastructure and maintenance costs.

-- End-to-end test ownership without introducing dependencies between teams is a challenge.
+- End-to-end test ownership without introducing dependencies between teams challenging.
-  A single end-to-end test might span across many microservices and internal team boundaries, testing bigger features as a whole.
+  A single end-to-end test might span across many microservices and team boundaries, testing bigger features as a whole.
   Therefore, an organization might have a dedicated test automation team that writes the end-to-end tests.
+  This is a problem in it's own regard, because the development teams will be disconnected and uninterested in end-to-end test cases.
-  However, when a test gets broken and needs changes, a development team will have a dependency on the test automation team.
+  When a test gets broken and needs changes, a development team will have a dependency on the test automation team.
   Another approach is to have collective ownership of the tests, but that could result in an explosion of test cases and decrease in the test codebase coherence, as different teams won't have a clear visibility into what's already been tested.